 Apprentices will conduct 20 hours of fieldwork, researching, developing and teaching an original arts-integrated unit using the frameworks, pedagogy, and assessment tools.

 Phase 4: Presentation and Evaluation

-In January 2017, Apprentices will make public presentations to colleagues in the Integrated Learning Specialist Program.
+In June 2018, Apprentices will make public presentations to colleagues in the Integrated Learning Specialist Program.
 They will present their research and fieldwork units and experiences from co-teaching.

 Phase 5: Co-Teaching (30 hours)

-Upon completion, Apprentices will be assigned to co-teach one of the three core courses (up to 30 hours): Arts Integration Strategies, Ongoing Assessment, or Collaborative Curriculum Design to gain more hands-on experience in using the frameworks to teach educators.
+Upon completion, Apprentices may be assigned to co-teach one of the three core courses (up to 30 hours): Arts Integration Strategies, Ongoing Assessment, or Collaborative Curriculum Design to gain more hands-on experience in using the frameworks to teach educators.

-Apprentices will receive stipends of $1,500 after they complete their training in January.
+Apprentices will receive stipends of $1,000 after they complete their training in June.
 Apprentices will receive $1,500 for apprenticing as a co-teacher in Course A, B, or C, until core competencies of the program have been achieved.